Anthropic decision theory: Conclusion

 \section{Conclusion}

-Anthropic decision theory is a new way of dealing with anthropic (self locating belief) problems, focused exclusively on finding the correct decision to make, rather than the correct probabilities to assign.
-It deals successfully with many classical anthropic puzzles, and resolves various paradoxes such as the Presumptuous Philosopher and the Adam and Eve problem, in ways that don't clash with intuition.
+Anthropic decision theory is a new way of dealing with anthropic (self-locating belief) problems, focused exclusively on finding the correct decision to make, rather than the correct probabilities to assign.
+It deals successfully with many classical anthropic puzzles, and resolves various paradoxes such as the Presumptuous Philosopher and the Doomsday argument, in ways that don't clash with intuition.

-In many situations, ADT is moreover a consequence of simple axioms of consistency, total agents and isomorphism.
-In these problems, standard intuitions were all over the place, partially because people were not clearly distinguishing between probabilities and decisions.
-This lead to the problem being underspecified: since people were looking for probabilities, facts such as whether the agents were selfless or selfish, total or average utilitarians, were not stated and assumed not to matter -- though they were often used in the implicit intuitive defence of various positions.
-But in making a decision, they matter tremendously: the difference between SIA-like and SSA-like behaviour is down to how copies value each other's goals.
+In many situations, ADT is moreover a consequence of simple principles of Anthropic diachronic consistency, Irrelevant outside details and Irrelevant inside details.
+In order to apply it fully, some facts became very important, such as whether the agents were altruistic or selfish, total or average utilitarians -- facts that are generally not relevant in most non-anthropic problems.
+But when making a decision in anthropic situations, they matter tremendously: the difference between SIA-like and SSA-like behaviour is down to how copies value each other's goals.